 - Vacation eligible months are in italics

 The second year entails the transition from intern to upper-level resident.
-At IUEM, both 2nd and 3rd year residents are considered upper-levels, and department scheduling and workload is identical.
+Both 2nd and 3rd year residents are considered upper-levels, and department scheduling and workload is identical.
 You’ll be working more high-acuity shifts this year, and you’ll find yourself applying the critical care medicine you learned during intern year.

 Methodist & Eskenazi ED